 KPIs are crucial for a mobile workforce, not just from a management point of view, but also for workers too.
 Individuals can be fairly judged and assessed based on their performance and receive recognition for their achievements.

-5 Essential Field Service Workforce KPIs to Track
+5 Field Service KPIs You Need to Track

 A customer that has their problem resolved on the first visit is likely to be happy to use the firm again.
 But, if they’re required to wait days or weeks for a resolution, this can lead to them taking their business elsewhere.
 Failure to resolve an issue first-time was a top customer complaint for 34% of respondents who took part in research conducted by The Service Council.